manufac-tech/macOS-utilities-Finder-Tags-via-Keystroke/README.md

 # Assign macOS Finder Tags via Keystroke
-Use keyboard shortcuts to assign tags to items in macOS Finder.
-I have tried intermittently to enable this functionality since Mavericks, and was extremely happy to get this working last year.
-I post this on the off chance that anyone else has an irrational need to have "keystroke = tag" capability.

-### Made possible by the "tag" command
-Portland's own [James Berry](https://github.com/jdberry) made a very useful command line tool (_[tag](https://github.com/jdberry/tag)_) that can, among other things, add/remove tags to/from Finder items.
+Do you have an irrational need to be a able to set the command key of your choice to add tags to files in the macOS Finder?

+You can do that with [James Berry's](https://github.com/jdberry) command line tool (_[tag](https://github.com/jdberry/tag)_).

 - It can add tags:
 	`tag -a YourTagHere`